Fact file - 2017 entry

 Mechanics of Solids 2

 The aim of this module is to introduce more advanced topics in linear elastic solid mechanics, plasticity and failure, introduce relevant analysis methods for this materials behaviour and demonstrate the application of these methods to the design of engineering components.
-You’ll spend two hours in lectures, six hours in practicals and two hours in tutorials each week when studying this module.
+You’ll spend two hours in lectures and two hours in tutorials each week when studying this module.